 – ISDN requires you purchase costly equipment in order to run it

-Personally, the feature I like best about SourceConnect over ISDN is that a forgetful recording engineer or intern can’t leave the SourceConnect connection on over a long weekend at the end of a session patching with Honolulu, for instance, and rack up an $8500 long distance bill.
-It’s a frightening experience, and I don’t know a studio that hasn’t had that happen at least once.
-But, like ISDN, it should be noted SourceConnect is NOT for the novice techie either.
+Personally, the feature I like best about SourceConnect over ISDN is that a forgetful recording engineer or intern can leave the SourceConnect connection on over a long weekend after patching with Honolulu for a recording session, for instance, and not rack up a $8500 bill as I repeatedly experienced with ISDN.
+It’s a drag, and unfortunately, I don’t know a single studio that hadn’t experienced the very same at least once or twice.
+(It can bury a small business in a single session, if you’re not careful.)

 Luckily, today’s standard patching option the world over is SourceConnect.
 (Not to be confused with ‘SourceConnect NOW’, which is typically NOT considered professionally acceptable.)

 In the UK and most of Europe, ipDTL is an equivalent patching option to SourceConnect.
 Both offer the most significant advancement in seamlessly patching one studio to another.
 And while you can connect SourceConnect to ISDN, unfortunately there’s no digital bridge to connect SourceConnect with ipDTL.
 (Yet.)